 - Be sure to adhere to the laws, regulations, and procedures that have always been established.

-Before we determine what salary conductors of trains earn, We must know the education requirements for train conductors.
-In addition to having been educated at a high school, Conductors typically undergo extensive training with their railroad or through an external training course.
+Before we determine what salary conductors earn, We must know the education requirements for conductors.
+In addition to having been educated at a high school, Conductors typically undergo extensive training with their railroad or through an external courses.
 The course of instruction is typically in the range of one to three months and will prepare you to manage the flow of freight, help customers, guarantee the safety of the passengers and handle tickets.
 Conductor certification through the Federal Railroad Administration for positions you are employed by Expressway Railways, national or regional railroad.
 The train-in-the-field training program is designed for railroads to prepare you for the examination.

 Conductors of railroads in May received an average of $63,300.
 The wages for the bottom class of conductors fell below the figure, whereas those of the top tier were higher.
 The bottom 10% of conductors made less than $42,950 per year, and the top 10 percent of conductors earned the highest wages and exceeded $91,630.